nrutledge/import-fixer/README.md

+# importlint

+## What is it?

-# What is it: A CLI tool that analizes import statements and orders them
+A CLI tool that analyzes import statements and orders them according to the following:

-## Files to parse

-- Default:single file
-- Feature- blob matching for a list of files
-- Import statement sort options
+- External libraries first, then Internal modules
-- Default: external libraries A-Z, internal modules A-Z, Classes first (based on capitalization),modules that do not bind a variable list, single empty line at the bottom.
+- By assigned variable name: A-Z, a-z (Classes first, based on capitalization).
+Modules that do not bind a variable such as css imports come last
-- Feature- custom sort option
-- Module types/languages
-  Default: es6 modules
-  Feature: commonjs
-- Output
-  Default stdout
-  Feature overwrite option
-- Tooling -
-  typescript
-  eslint
-  compiling to executable OR making it behave like command line through npm link npm publish improve error handling prune unused dependancies docs/examples

-## Potential Bugs/edge cases

-- common JS dynamic imports with arguments that depend on each other
-- ‘Use strict’
-- Preserve ordering of comments
-- Long imports that span multiple lines
-- Block comments in imports

-Example api: importlint index.js

-## Workflow
+## Usage

-- Check that the file exists
-- read into memory
-- Divide import statements from code
-- Group lines
-- Sort groups (recusive)
-- Turn sorted structure back to a string
-- Append sorted import string to code
-- output
+Provide a filepath to be linted.

+**Example:** `importlint ./path/to/myfile.js`

+Outputs to standard output with linted file.
+This can be piped over the target file in bash as shown:

+**Output to new file:**
+`importlint ./path/to/myfile.js > ./path/to/newfile.js`

+**Output to same file:**
+`importlint ./path/to/myfile.js > ./.tmp ; cp ./.tmp ./path/to/myfile.js ; rm ./.tmp;`

+**WARNING:** Do not use first command to pipe to the same file -- it will overwrite it with an empty file.

+Note: currently operates ONLY on es2015 style modules (`import...`), does not operate on commonJS modules(`require...`)